Sydney-Informatics-Hub/Germline-StructuralV-nf/README.md

 nextflow run main.nf --input sample.tsv --ref /path/to/ref --setonix-account <account> --whoami <username> -profile setonix
 ```

 This config currently submits all tasks apart from the rehead processes to the work queue.
 This config uses the `--setonix-account` flag to assign a project code to all task job submissions for billing purposes.
+The Singularity module version is hard coded in the profile file.
+If that version is out of date, you can update it by editing the `Germline-StructuralV-nf/config/setonix.config` file on Setonix.

 ## Benchmarking